 Rule#4.
 Exchange calorie laden drinks with their “diet” equivalent

-As Eugene spoke about here, you save a ton of calories when you eliminate those pesky calorie-laden beverages.
+As Eugene spoke about in the weight loss checklist, you save a ton of calories when you eliminate those pesky calorie-laden beverages.
 A regular can of Coke contains 140 calories from sugar!

 Wouldn’t you rather drink a zero calorie LaCroix and save all those calories?
 Heck, that’s saving 30 minutes of treadmill time!